 The State of Media Buying Statistics

-According to Statista, in 2020, global programmatic ad spends reached $129 billion, and spending is expected to pass the $150 billion mark by the end of 2021.
-Let’s check
+According to Statista, in 2026, global programmatic ad spend is expected to reach $750 billion by 2026.

 How is worldwide media buying evolving?
 Let’s check some mind-blowing statistics.